autonity/afp-sdk/README.md

 In order to use the AFP system, traders need to prepare the following:

 - The ID of a product to be traded.
+- The address of the product's collateral token.
 - An Autonity account for managing the margin account.
 It needs to hold a balance in ATN (for paying gas fee) and in the product's collateral token.
 - An Autonity account for signing intents.
 The two accounts can be the same.